Skip to content

 Knorr Spinach Dip

-This Knorr spinach dip is a classic party dip that is thick, creamy and loaded with flavor.
-Serve this easy to make cold appetizer in a bread bowl for a simple yet impressive appetizer.
+This Knorr spinach dip is a classic party dip that is thick, creamy and flavorful.
+It’s a crowd-pleasing appetizer that is easy to make then best served cold in a bread bowl!

 Knorr spinach dip in a bread bowl.